kul-arun/christoffel-symbols-calculator/README.md

 # Christoffel Symbols Calculator

-A simple program that calculates the Christoffel symbols from the components of a user-defined metric tensor.
+A simple program that calculates the Christoffel symbols (Levi-Civita connection coefficients) from the components of a user-defined symmetric metric tensor.

 ## Installation